MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 ### Use default values

-Use default values when the user is not specific.
-For example, if the user says,"Make my room warmer," Cortana should say, "I’ve raised your room temperature to seventy two degrees" instead of "Sure, what temperature?"
+When possible, use default values when the user is not specific.
+For example, if the user says, "Make my room warmer," Cortana could say, "I’ve raised your room temperature to seventy two degrees" instead of "Sure, what temperature?"

 ### Identify the skill when invoked

-If the user invokes your skill without including an utterance, you should identify your skill and display your help content, or ask them what they want to do with leading questions.
+If the user invokes your skill without including an utterance, you should identify your skill and display your help content,or ask them what they want to do with leading questions.

 > **Good**: Welcome to My Travel Agent.
 To book a trip, say *Book a trip*, or to get the status of your miles say, *Available miles* or *Used miles*.
 > **Bad**: What can I do for you?